Poker Face (song): Commercial performance

 In the United Kingdom, "Poker Face" debuted at number 30 on the UK Singles Chart.
 After three months, it climbed to number one and provided Gaga with her second consecutive British number one single.
-It was the biggest selling digital single in the United Kingdom, before being overtaken by "I Gotta Feeling" by The Black Eyed Peas in June 2010.
+It was the biggest-selling digital single in the United Kingdom, before being overtaken by "I Gotta Feeling" by The Black Eyed Peas in June 2010.
 However, the song became the country's biggest-selling single of 2009, and was awarded The Record of the Year.
 By September 2017 the song had 1.18 million pure sales and had been streamed 8.27 million times.
 In January 2025, the song was awarded a quadruple platinum certification from the British Phonographic Industry (BPI) having sold 2.4 million copies in the UK with 155 million streams as of February 2025.

 In Italy, the song debuted at number 19 and peaked at number two.
 The song has also reached the peak in a number of European countries including Austria, Belgium (Flanders and Wallonia), Denmark, Finland, France, Germany, Ireland, Netherlands, Norway, Poland, Sweden and Switzerland.
 In Germany, "Poker Face" became the most successful download single ever and the first to sell more than 500,000 downloads.
 The song also spent 16 non-consecutive weeks atop the Billboard European Hot 100 Singles chart.
 By November 2009, the song had sold over 9.8 million copies globally according to IFPI, making it the world's best-selling overall single that year.
 It went on to sell over 13.4 million copies by 2013, making it one of the best-selling singles ever.
+More than fifteen years after its release, "Poker Face" entered the Billboard Global 200, established in 2020, and later peaked at number 45 on May 17, 2025, spending 63 weeks on the ranking.